Pece17/IoTBeacon/README.md

 Key for minion xxx accepted.
 ```

-Using Salt command, check the static IP addresses of all three minions
+Using Salt command, check the static IP addresses of all three Salt Minions

 ```
 sudo salt '*' cmd.run 'hostname -I'
 ```

-Send a message to all the minions and tell them to return ```True``` to check which minions are alive
+Send a message to all Salt Minions and tell them to return ```True``` to check which Salt Minions are alive

 ```
 sudo salt '*' test.ping